Proof of Schur's conjecture in $\mathbb R^d$: Proof

 Our main goal is to prove Theorem \ref{thcom}.
 The proof of this theorem also goes by induction.
-The statement of the theorem is known to be true for $\R^3$ and $S^3_r$ for $r>1/\sqrt 2$ (see the papers \cite{Dol}, \cite{Kup10}).
-In what follows we reduce the problem for the $d$-dimensional space or for the $d$-dimensional sphere to the analogous problem for the $(d-1)$-dimensional sphere.
-Since the base of the induction is already verified, this concludes the proof of the theorem.
+The base case $d = 3$ is known to be true (it was verified for $\R^3$ in \cite{Dol} and for $S^3_r$ with $r>1/\sqrt 2$ in \cite{Kup10}).
+We reduce the problem for the $d$-dimensional space or for the $d$-dimensional sphere to the analogous problem for the $(d-1)$-dimensional sphere.
+Since the base case is already verified, this concludes the proof of the theorem.

+To justify the induction step, we proceed as follows.
+We consider two unit simplices on $d$ vertices $K_1,K_2$ and build a rugby ball $\Theta$ around $K_1$.
+We analyze the possible positions of the vertices of $K_2$ with respect to $\Theta$, in particular, with respect to the plane $\pi$ that passes through $K_1$.

+The first step is to prove Lemma \ref{lemimp}, which, roughly speaking, tells us that if we have two vertices in one of the halfspaces $\pi^+,\pi^-$, one of which projects inside the convex hull $T\subset \pi$ of $K_1$, then $K_1$ and $K_2$ have common vertices.
+This already reduces a lot the work to be done.

+The second step, which is considered in (i) of the next subsection, is to consider the case when none of the vertices of $K_2$ are projected strictly inside $T$.
+In that case we use the fact that then all these vertices lie inside a full-dimensional ball $B$, circumscribed around $K_1$ and with the center in the center of $K_1$.
+This is due to the fact, stated in Observation \ref{obs01}, that $\Theta$ is contained in the union of $B$ and the set of points of $\Theta$ that project inside $T$.
+Once we know that $K_2$ is contained in $B$, we conclude that it is contained in the boundary $S$ of $B$, which leads to a conclusion that all the vertices are actually projected inside $T$.
+This leads to the same conclusion as in the previous step.

+Finally, if none of the two are true, we have just one vertex $w_1$ in $\pi^+$, which projects inside $T$, and the rest in $\pi^-$.
+This correspond to the case (ii) of the next subsection.
+We describe a procedure that rotates $K_1$ and creates more and more unit distances between $w_1$ and the vertices of $K_1$.
+At the end this results in having a full-dimensional regular unit simplex $K_1\cup \{w_1\}$.
+Then all the vertices of $K_1\cap K_2$ apart from $w_1$ lie on a unit sphere centered at $w_1$ and we can apply induction.

 It is tempting to give a unified proof of Theorem \ref{thcom}, in which the Euclidean and the spherical cases are both treated at the same time.
-But, on the other hand, it would make the proof more difficult to understand, so we decided to give a proof for the Euclidean case first, and then to describe the differences and peculiarities of the spherical case in a separate subsection.
+But, on the other hand, it makes the proof more difficult to understand.
+So we chose a intermediate option.
+We give two separate proofs, first for the Euclidean case and then we describe the differences and peculiarities of the spherical case in a separate subsection.
+The key lemma (Lemma \ref{lemimp}), however, has a unified proof.